What to Do When You Are Waiting on God

 And it ended up causing even more heartache for Sarah.

 Often when we refuse to wait on God and try to take matters into our own hands, our actions have unintended and disastrous consequences.
-We might end up damaging relationships, costing ourselves financially, or getting in over our head with a situation we weren’t ready for.
+We might end up damaging relationships, costing ourselves financially, or getting in over our heads with a situation we weren’t ready for.

 This is why the Bible encourages us to wait.
 Because God sees things we can’t see.